-- NA A description of the BMPs and measures that will be used to prevent pollution of surface water, groundwater, or stormwater that originates upgradient from the site and flows across the site is provided as ATTACHMENT J at the end of this form. - NA If no surface water, groundwater or stormwater originates upgradient from the site and flows across the site, an explanation is provided as ATTACHMENT J at the end of this form. - X If permanent BMPs or measures are not required to prevent pollution of surface water, groundwater, or stormwater that originates upgradient from the site and flows across the site, an explanation is provided as ATTACHMENT J at the end of this form.

-48. ATTACHMENT K - BMPs for On-site Stormwater.

-- NA A description of the BMPs and measures that will be used to prevent pollution of surface water or groundwater that originates on-site or flows off the site, including pollution caused by contaminated stormwater runoff from the site is provided as ATTACHMENT K at the end of this form. - X If permanent BMPs or measures are not required to prevent pollution of surface water or groundwater that originates on-site or flows off the site, including pollution caused by contaminated stormwater runoff, an explanation is provided as ATTACHMENT K at the end of this form. - 49.
-X ATTACHMENT L BMPs for Surface Streams.
-A description of the BMPs and measures that prevent pollutants from entering surface streams is provided at the end of this form. - ATTACHMENT M Construction Plans.
+ATTACHMENT I - 20% or Less Impervious Cover Waiver.
+This site will be used for multi-family residential developments, schools, or small business sites and has 20% or less impervious cover.
+A request to waive the requirements for other permanent BMPs and measures is found at the end of this form.
+This site will be used for multi-family residential developments, schools, or small business sites but has more than 20% impervious cover.
+This site will not be used for multi-family residential developments, schools, or small business sites.
+ATTAC MENT J - BMPs for Upgradient Stormwater.
+NA NA X description of the BMPs and measures that will be used to prevent pollution of surface water, iroundwater, or stormwater that originates upgradient from the site and flows across the site is provided as ATTACHMENT J at the end of this form.
+If no surface water, groundwater or stormwater originates upgradient from the site and flows across the site, an explanation is provided as ATTACHMENT J at the end of this form.
+If permanent BMPs or measures are not required to prevent pollution of surface water, proundwater, or stormwater that originates upgradient from the site and flows across the site, an explanation is provided as ATTACHMENT J at the end of this form.
+ATTAC MENT K - BMPs for On-site Stormwater.
+NA A description of the BMPs and measures that will be used to prevent pollution of surface water or groundwater that originates on-site or flows off the site, including pollution caused by contaminated stormwater runoff from the site is provided as ATTACHMENT K at the end of this orm.
+X f permanent BMPs or measures are not required to prevent pollution of surface water or groundwater that originates on-site or flows off the site, including pollution caused by contaminated stormwater runoff, an explanation is provided as ATTACHMENT K at the end of his form.
+X ATTACHMENT L - BMPs for Surface Streams.
+A description of the BMPs and measures that prevent pollutants from entering surface streams is provided at the end of this form.
+NA ATTACHMENT M - Construction Plans.
 Construction plans and design calculations for the proposed permanent BMPs and measures have been prepared by or under the direct supervision of a Texas Licensed Professional Engineer.
 All construction plans and design information have been signed, sealed, and dated by the Texas Licensed Professional Engineer.
 Construction plans for the proposed permanent BMPs and measures are provided at the end of this form.
-Design Calculations, TCEQ Construction Notes, all proposed structural measures, and appropriate details must be shown on the construction plans. - 51.
-NA ATTACHMENT N Inspection, Maintenance, Repair and Retrofit Plan.
+Design Calculations, TCEQ Construction Notes, all proposed structural measures, and appropriate details must be shown on the construction plans.
+NA ATTACHMENT N - Inspection, Maintenance, Repair and Retrofit Plan.
 A plan for the inspection, maintenance, repair, and, if necessary, retrofit of the permanent BMPs and measures is provided at the end of this form.
 The plan has been prepared and certified by the engineer designing the permanent BMPs and measures.
 The plan has been signed by the owner or responsible party.
-The plan includes procedures for documenting inspections, maintenance, repairs, and, if necessary, retrofits as well as a discussion of record keeping procedures. - 52.
-NA The TCEQ Technical Guidance Manual (TGM) was used to design permanent BMPs and measures for this site. - NA Pilot-scale field testing (including water quality monitoring) may be required for BMPs that are not contained in technical guidance recognized by or prepared by the executive director.
+The plan includes procedures for documenting inspections, maintenance, repairs, and, if necessary, retrofits as well as a discussion of record keeping procedures.
+NA NA The TCEQ Technical Guidance Manual (TGM) was used to design permanent BMPs and measures for this site.
+Pilot-scale field testing (including water quality monitoring) may be required for BMPs that are not contained in technical guidance recognized by or prepared by the executive director.
 ATTACHMENT O - Pilot-Scale Field Testing Plan.
 A plan for pilot-scale field testing is provided at the end of this form.